Find a Qualified Attorney Near You

-Considering a nursing home for your loved one can be difficult for any family member.
-Many long-term care and assisted living options are available, but not all providers are created equal.
-Federal and some state laws set standards for clean and skilled nursing facilities, but standards or mistreatment can still occur.
+Long-term care planning for you or your loved one is stressful, and considering a nursing home is difficult for any family member.
+Many long-term care facilities and assisted living options are available, but not all providers are equal.
+Federal and state laws set standards for clean and skilled nursing facilities, but standards or mistreatment can still happen.
+This article points out some important considerations before signing a nursing home agreement.

 Basic Daily Rates